ahmed-mans/Conveyor-Object_Detection/README.md

 #### 4.1 Detection Window Strategy
 To ensure accurate detection and tracking, the vision system operates within a specific spatial window of the frame—namely, from ¾ (75%) to ¼ (25%) of the frame's width.

-This restriction ensures that each object is fully visible beneath the camera before being analyzed, allowing the system to compute a reliable orientation and center position.
+This restriction ensures that each object is fully visible beneath the camera before being analyzed, allowing the system to compute a reliable orientation and center position.<br>
 Indeed, if an object is partially entering the frame from the right or just exiting on the left, only part of its contour will be detected.
 This partial view leads to:

 - Incorrect estimation of the object’s orientation relative to the horizontal.